Chapter 17.76

 For the purposes of this chapter the words set out in this section shall have the following meanings:

-A. “Apartment” means a building designed for or occupied by two or more families living independently of each other as defined in the state Uniform Building Code as it shall be amended from time to time.
+A. “Apartment” means a building designed for or occupied by two or more families living independently of each other as defined in the California Building Code as it shall be amended from time to time, except accessory dwelling units (ADUs) or junior accessory dwelling units (JADUs) on single-family properties.

 B. “Association” means the organization of persons who own a lot, parcel, area, condominium or right of exclusive occupancy in a community housing project.

-C. “Building official” means the chief building official of the city or the designee of the planning director.
+C. “Building official” means the chief building official of the city or the designee of the community development director.

 D. “Common area” means an entire project excepting all residential dwelling units therein.

-E. “Community apartment.”
-A “community apartment” is where an undivided interest in the land is coupled with the right of exclusive occupancy of any apartment located thereon.
+E. “Community apartment” means where an undivided interest in the land is coupled with the right of exclusive occupancy of any apartment located thereon.

-F. “Community housing project” means condominium project, as defined in Sections 685 and 686 of the Civil Code, or successor sections, containing two or more condominiums as defined in Section 783 of the California Civil Code, or its successor section; a community apartment project, as defined in Section 11004 of the Business and Professions Code, or successor section, containing two or more rights of exclusive occupancy; a stock cooperative as defined in Section 11003.2 of the Business and Professions Code, or successor section, containing two or more separately owned lots, parcels, or areas; and a planned development as defined in Section 11003 of the California Business and Professions Code, or successor section, containing two or more separately owned lots, parcels, or areas.
+F. “Community housing project” means condominium project, as defined in California Civil Code Sections 685 and 686, or successor sections, containing two or more condominiums as defined in California Civil Code Section 783, or its successor section; a community apartment project, as defined in California Business and Professions Code Section 11004, or successor section, containing two or more rights of exclusive occupancy; a stock cooperative as defined in California Business and Professions Code Section 11003.2, or successor section, containing two or more separately owned lots, parcels, or areas; and a planned development as defined in California Business and Professions Code Section 11003, or successor section, containing two or more separately owned lots, parcels, or areas.

 G. “Condominium” means an estate in real property consisting of an undivided interest in common in a portion of a parcel of real property together with a separate interest in space in a residential, industrial, or commercial building on such real property, such as an apartment, office or store.
 A condominium may include in addition a separate interest in other portions of such real property.
 Such estate may, with respect to the duration of its enjoyment, be either an estate of inheritance or perpetual estate; an estate for life; or an estate for years, such as a leasehold or subleasehold.